 Farm policy of recent decades has encouraged farmers to produce as much as possible and find the best price available at harvest time.
 But this system is flawed: harvest comes at the same time for most farmers.
 According to laws of supply and demand, an abundant crop therefore depresses prices – sometimes to well below the cost of production.
 This inequity allows agribusiness companies to buy raw materials at far below cost, while farmers struggle to pay mounting bills.
 Federal subsidies and crop insurance make up a small portion of the difference, but really those payments profit insurance companies and subsidize food conglomerates while still not providing the farmer with a living wage.
-This steady supply of taxpayer-funded below-cost grain has allowed confined animal feeding operations (CAFOs) and the processed food industry to thrive.
+This steady supply of taxpayer-funded below-cost grain has allowed concentrated animal feeding operations (CAFOs, or “factory farms”) and the processed food industry to thrive.

 The Common Sense Alternative